-80. I am acutely conscious of the concerns voiced in many parts of Europe about the law and practice in England and Wales in relation to what is sometimes referred to as 'forced adoption' but which I prefer, and I think more accurately, to refer to as non-consensual adoption.
-Manifestations of these concerns are to be found both in the Borzova Report and in the letter from the Saeima of the Republic of Latvia to which I referred in paragraph 39 above.
+[80] I am acutely conscious of the concerns voiced in many parts of Europe about the law and practice in England and Wales in relation to what is sometimes referred to as 'forced adoption' but which I prefer, and I think more accurately, to refer to as non-consensual adoption.
+Manifestations of these concerns are to be found both in the Borzova Report and in the letter from the Saeima of the Republic of Latvia to which I referred in para [39] above.
 I refer also to the fact that at its meeting on 19-20 March 2014 the Committee on Petitions of the European Parliament considered and declared admissible a petition by LB making allegations about the local authority's behaviour in the present case.
 It would not, however, be appropriate for me to say anything more about that particular matter.

-- 81. I refer in this connection to what I said in In re E (A Child) (Care Proceedings: European Dimension) Practice Note [2014] EWHC 6 (Fam), [2014] 1 WLR 2670, [2014] 2 FLR 151, paras 13-15: - "13 Leaving on one side altogether the circumstances of this particular case, there is a wider context that cannot be ignored.
+[81] I refer in this connection to what I said in Re E (A Child) (Care Proceedings: European Dimension) Practice Note [2014] EWHC 6 (Fam), [2014] 1 WLR 2670, sub nom Re E (Brussels II Revised: Vienna Convention: Reporting Restrictions) [2014] 2 FLR 151, at [13]-[15]:

+'[13] Leaving on one side altogether the circumstances of this particular case, there is a wider context that cannot be ignored.
 It is one of frequently voiced complaints that the courts of England and Wales are exorbitant in their exercise of the care jurisdiction over children from other European countries.
-There are specific complaints that the courts of England and Wales do not pay adequate heed to BIIR and that public authorities do not pay adequate heed to the Vienna Convention. - In the nature of things it is difficult to know to what extent such complaints are justified.
+There are specific complaints that the courts of England and Wales do not pay adequate heed to BIIR and that public authorities do not pay adequate heed to the Vienna Convention.

+[14] In the nature of things it is difficult to know to what extent such complaints are justified.
 What is clear, however, is that the number of care cases involving children from other European countries has risen sharply in recent years and that significant numbers of care cases now involve such children.
-It is timely therefore to draw the attention of practitioners, and indeed the courts, to certain steps which can, and I suggest from now on should, be taken with a view to ameliorating such concerns. - 15 It would be idle to ignore the fact that these concerns are only exacerbated by the fact that the United Kingdom is unusual in Europe in permitting the total severance of family ties without parental consent ...
+It is timely therefore to draw the attention of practitioners, and indeed the courts, to certain steps which can, and I suggest from now on should, be taken with a view to ameliorating such concerns.

+[15] It would be idle to ignore the fact that these concerns are only exacerbated by the fact that the United Kingdom is unusual in Europe in permitting the total severance of family ties without parental consent ...
 Thus the outcome of care proceedings in England and Wales may be that a child who is a national of another European country is adopted by an English family notwithstanding the vigorous protests of the child's non-English parents.
 No doubt, from our perspective that is in the best interests of the child - indeed, unless a judge is satisfied that it really is in the child's best interests no such order can be made.
-But we need to recognise that the judicial and other State authorities in some countries that are members of the European Union and parties to the BIIR regime may take a very different view and may indeed look askance at our whole approach to such cases." - 82.
-I do not resile from a word of that.
+But we need to recognise that the judicial and other State authorities in some countries that are members of the European Union and parties to the BIIR regime may take a very different view and may indeed look askance at our whole approach to such cases.'

+[82] I do not resile from a word of that.
 But there are two important points to be borne in mind.
-There is, first, the point I made in Re R (A Child) [2014] EWCA Civ 1625, para 45:
+There is, first, the point I made in Re R (A Child) (Adoption: Judicial Approach) [2014] EWCA Civ 1625, [2015] 1 WLR 3273, sub nom Re R [2015] 1 FLR 715, at [45]: